 The idea of "social service" does require commitment and effort, but not necessarily a deviation of each young musician's musical objectives, capabilities and identity.
 The Concert of the Nations opens the Great Performances Series at each FEMUSC.
-The concert is entirely organized by students from selected 10 countries of origin (defined on a first-come-first-served basis).
-Students decide on attire, repertory, rehearsals, organize arrangements and parts distribution, leadership, videos, photos and colors representing their country of origina.
+The concert is entirely organized by students from selected countries of origin (defined on a first-come-first-served basis from the usual 20-22 countries represented at each festival).
+Students decide on attire, repertory, rehearsals, organize arrangements and parts distribution, leadership, videos, photos and colors representing their country of origin.
 Here we see the Colombians dressed in white, playing, singing and dancing their formidable musical heritage in front of a video showcasing the beauty of their country, and the Mexicans celebrating with a full-house audience the brilliance of their musical brand.

 Photo: Performance of Mahler's Second Symphony, "Resurrection", with soloist Mezzo-Soprano (and FEMUSC faculty member) Ana Hasler next to participant - and herself a professional singer - Annelise Cavalcanti.
 This work was voted into the FEMUSC programming by the students themselves.
 Alex Klein is conducting.

 The benefits of the musical arts do not, and cannot remain solely at the concert hall.
 The power of music as an instrument of social change is part of the curriculum of each FEMUSC participant.
 Each year dozens of socially-oriented concerts are performed by FEMUSC students and faculty, at churches and hospital lobbies (photos) as well as shopping centers, nursing homes and even the local low-security penitentiary.